Loz Colbert

 Laurence John "Loz" Colbert (born 27 June 1970) is an English musician, best known as the drummer in Ride and formerly of The Animalhouse, The Jesus and Mary Chain, Supergrass and Gaz Coombes.
-His drumming style has been characterized as furious drawing comparisons to Keith Moon.
+His drumming style has been characterized as furious, drawing comparisons to Keith Moon.

 Early life

-Colbert was born in Kingston, England and grew up in the Cotswolds.
+Colbert was born in Kingston upon Thames, England and grew up in the Cotswolds.
 As he was in a relatively isolated area, Colbert had spent a lot of time in his bedroom listening to music as well as practicing the drums as there were few distractions or neighbors to be concerned about.
 Growing up, some of his influences included The Jesus and Mary Chain, New Order and Echo & the Bunnymen as well as drummers like Keith Moon, Mitch Mitchell and Ginger Baker.

 Ride

 At seventeen, Colbert attended Banbury Art School where he met Mark Gardener and Andy Bell.
 They used to meet at a Our Price record shop where Steve Queralt worked.
 The four of them formed the band, Ride, in 1988 after attending a concert by The Smiths.
 While still at Banbury the band produced a tape demo including the tracks "Chelsea Girl" and "Drive Blind".
 In February 1989 "Ride" were asked to stand in for a cancelled student union gig at Oxford Polytechnic that brought them to the attention of Alan McGee.
 After supporting The Soup Dragons in 1989, McGee signed them to Creation Records.

 Colbert was with Ride from the beginning in 1988 to its first dissolution in 1996.
 During this time he was involved in four studio albums: Nowhere, Going Blank Again, Carnival of Light and Tarantula, as well as other extended plays.

 In 1996, Ride broke up due to various causes such as tensions between Bell and Gardener as well as the band having an unclear musical direction.

 On 16 October 2001, all four members of Ride agreed to be filmed by Channel 4 for a one-off reunion.
 The footage was used for the show Pioneers, a documentary on Sonic Youth, and featured a thirty-minute improvised jam.
 The recording of this song, plus two short sound checks, were released in 2002 as Coming up for Air.

 On 19 November 2014 it was announced that Ride had reunited again for a series of tour dates in Europe and North America, in May and June 2015.
-Since then, the band has released two more studio albums, Weather Diaries and This Is Not a Safe Place.
+Since then, the band has released three more studio albums, Weather Diaries, This Is Not a Safe Place, and Interplay.